OpenLabsRo/openhack-guidebook/src/content/docs/resources.md

 - **Figma** **for Students** → Free premium tier for students, great for designing mockups and interfaces.
 - **Canva for Students** → Create presentations, posters, and graphics quickly.
-- **Notion for Students** → Organize notes, tasks, and documentation with free Pro access for students.

 ## **🎁 Student Perks & Communities**